uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

    If you do not want to make permanent changes to your bootloader setup, leave out the ``saveenv`` command.

 #.
-The EspressoBIN will now boot from the SATA disk.
+The ESPRESSObin will now boot from the SATA disk.
 If you have executed the ``saveenv``
    command, you can remove the SD Card; it will not be needed for future boots.

 UBoot bootloader factory configuration
 --------------------------------------

-If you have difficulty booting the EspressoBIN with the provided instructions, it may be because you previously change the EspressoBIN's boot loader configuration from the factory default.
-For reference, here is the EspressoBIN's factory configuration as determined by executing
+If you have difficulty booting the ESPRESSObin with the provided instructions, it may be because you previously change the ESPRESSObin's boot loader configuration from the factory default.
+For reference, here is the ESPRESSObin's factory configuration as determined by executing

 .. code-block:: none